antiboredom/p5.vscode/README.md

+*I've added simple type script support, ensure you have the typescript compiler installed To compile, run ctrl+shift+b and the live server should automatically update

 # p5.vscode

 p5.vscode helps you create p5.js projects in Visual Studio Code.
 It also includes autocompletion, a simple tool to browse and install third-party p5 libraries, and the `Live Server` extension.